mvsoom/thesis/writing/thesis/chapter/arccos/main.typ

-= The $arccos$ glottal flow model
+= The $arccos$ glottal flow model in the spectral domain

 We will characterize the $arccos$ glottal flow model (AGFM) in the spectral domain, as these models are best described there.
-Plus, at DC frequency we can already impose the null integral constraint.
+Plus, at DC frequency we can already impose the closure constraint.

 In principle we can go any depth in the calculation I think.

 Can we do arbitrary covariance $Sigma$ then?
+NO, only diagonal one with possibly different covariances. // https://chatgpt.com/s/t_68dfa3181bf88191a3183a8138bf2969

 == FT of an affine warp $g(t) = f(a t + b)$